-There was a time when “Meet you at our house” meant a nice conversation and maybe a cup of coffee in the living room, the family room, or even the outside patio.
-Today, however, things have changed.
-Not only that, but the trend toward kitchens that are more like social centers is becoming more popular.
-For a growing number of reasons, the social room of the average American home is becoming the kitchen.
-Here are some parameters and reasons for this shift.
+There was a time when the phrase “meet you at our house” meant a nice conversation and maybe a cup of coffee in the living room, the family room, or even the outside patio.
+Nowadays, however, things have changed from the way they were.
+Not only this, but the trend toward kitchens that are more like social centers is becoming more and more popular as time goes by.

 The Average Size of Today’s Kitchen